seb-dal/UnityProject/Readme.md

 # Test project Particles System EdenGames

-This is a test project of a custom particles System for intership from EdenGames.
+This is a test project of a custom particle System for internship from EdenGames.

 ##### Unity Version advice: 2018.3.3f1

 If you are passing this test, DON'T BLINDLY COPY, try doing this on your own.
-Plus this implementation use GPU which is not require.
-Otherwise, if you want to use my GPU Particles System feel free to use part of it or every thing that i have done.
+Plus this implementation use GPU which is not required.
+Otherwise, if you want to use my GPU Particles System, feel free to use part of it or everything that I have done.

 ## Description

-This test require to [[Instructions]](Assets/Instructions-Internship.txt)
+This test requires to [[instructions]](Assets/Instructions-Internship.txt)

-- Create a main menu with some specific features
+- Create a main menu with some specific features.
-- Correct some bugs in the CPU particles System
+- Correct some bugs in the CPU particles System.
-- Optimize the frame-rate so that it stop dropping and explain how to increase the frame-rate(which i have done)
+- Optimize the frame-rate so that it stops dropping and explain how to increase the frame-rate. (which I have done)
-- And implement some features on the particles
+- And implement some features on the particles.

 ## GPU implementations